There is no such thing as a maintenance free deck.

 splinter free.
 Ipe's tight dense grain will also supply less tooth for

-mildew to attach to then most others woods and composites.
-Pictured here
+mold to attach to then most others woods and composites.(not to say mold

 is Ipe that has seasoned a few years outside with no sealers.
 Please